Area of Study & Practice

 - Professional Skills

 This seminar is intended to explore the processes of negotiation and settlement in legal and other contexts.
 Negotiation is defined as the process by which two (or more) parties attempt to reach a mutually agreed upon decision regarding the social ordering of relationships or the resolution of a dispute.
 Thus, agreement on a contract between two or more parties entails negotiation.
 Most civil and criminal litigation is settled by negotiation rather than decided at trial.
 Today, in many states, mandatory mediation-negotiation facilitated by a neutral party-is required before a case can be scheduled for trial.
 Other forms of alternative dispute resolution such as arbitration or summary jury trials are usually preceded by negotiation.
 The seminar will focus on the nature of interpersonal and intergroup conflict and strategies and tactics of negotiation.
+It will also focus on the unique aspects of an attorney representing a client in negotiation, including the ethical duties of a lawyer in this context.
 The goal of the seminar is to provide students with the opportunity to analyze the social process of conflict resolution in different legal contexts and to gain insight into their own negotiation styles.
 One class will introduce mediation advocacy techniques to help prepare students to negotiate when a mediator is involved in dispute resolution.

 Because of the similarities between this course and the negotiation course taught at the Fuqua School of Business, a law student may not receive law school credit for both courses.